-The World Health Organization highlight concerns about high increases and fast growing trends in endocrine related disorders in humans that cannot be sufficiently explained by genetic factors alone.
+The World Health Organization and the United Nations Environment Programme published an assessment titled, ‘State of the Science of Endocrine Disrupting Chemicals‘.
+It voiced about the impacts of endocrine disruptors on human health, and the increases and fast growing trends in endocrine related disorders in humans that cannot be sufficiently explained by genetic or lifestyle factors alone.

-To date, more than 50,000 scientific papers have been published with EDCs in the study title – representing a body of concern about the health risks of EDCs to human health.
+It paved the way for more than 50,000 scientific papers published to date analysing the harmful effects of EDCs, representing a global body of concern about the health risks of EDCs to human health.

 Endocrine disrupters, also known as EDCs are chemicals that can interfere with the normal functioning of the endocrine system.
 Once inside the body, endocrine disrupting chemicals can interfere with the production and regulation of hormones within the endocrine system, changing the body’s normal levels of hormones and how it responds to them.